ChristopherMarais/IBBI/README.md

 1.  **Data Collection and Zero-Shot Detection:** The process begins with data collection from various sources.
 A zero-shot detection model is used to perform initial localization of beetles in the images.
 This is followed by a human-in-the-loop verification process to ensure the accuracy of the bounding box annotations.
 The data is then split into training and testing sets.

 2.  **Model Training Data Curation:** The annotated dataset is curated to create specific training sets for different models:
-    * **Object Detection Models:** All images with verified localization annotations are used to train the object detection models.
+    * **Single-class Object Detection Models:** All images with verified localization annotations are used to train the object detection models.
 This provides a large and diverse dataset for learning to accurately locate beetles.
-    * **Object Classification Models:** Only images with both localization annotations and species-level labels are used for training the classification models.
+    * **Multi-class Object Detection Models:** Only images with both localization annotations and species-level labels are used for training the classification models.
 Furthermore, to ensure robust training and evaluation, species with fewer than 50 images are excluded.
 This results in a smaller, but more precisely labeled, dataset for the fine-grained classification task.

 3.  **Evaluation and Deployment:**
     * The held-out **testing data** is used to evaluate the performance of all trained models.
 You can view the performance metrics for each model using the `ibbi.list_models()` function.